hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 hal
 set sn ALCLf0f0f0f0
 ```
+Do not worry if you're missing one of the two commands, the change is still applied with just one of them.

 ## Setting ONU GPON PLOAM password
 {% include alert.html content="The PLOAM password is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}